 1) Pixel perfect

 Pixel-perfect mockups are created using design tools such as Photoshop.
 Since these mockups have solid looks at the website, they are more useful to the clients, albeit the lack of demonstrative of the interactivity nature of the web design.

 The perfect pixel mockup guides their expectation regarding the finished website.
 Turning the mockup into an actual website is easier as there is no need for an iterative approach; all the minor design details are already there in the first place.

 Wireframe mockups are created through mapping out the primary site layout on a wireframing tool.
 A wireframe mockup conveys the information architecture but skips the aesthetic details.
 It makes the static elements and interactive events as a fundamental part of the design process.

 3) Browser integration

-Browser mockups are structured in HTML prior to forming the basic layout in CSS.
+Browser mockups are structured in HTML before forming the basic layout in CSS.
 Afterward, the layout will be styled with the design elements.
-Browser mockups are ideal when the client has already pre-approved a design otherwise there will be a need to create designs over and over for the client to approve.
+Browser mockups are ideal when the client has already pre-approved a design; otherwise, there will be a need to create designs over and over for the client to approve.

-Concept creation is the most important stage in designing and redesigning a website that the digital marketing agency Philippines will embark on.
-Without a clear design concept, it would be nearly impossible for a developer to create a website, or that it will be very difficult to navigate along each design element and create the site.
-Simply, concepts guide designs.
+Concept creation is the most critical stage in designing and redesigning a website that the digital marketing agency will embark on.
+Without a clear design concept, it would be nearly impossible for a developer to create a website, or that it will be challenging to navigate along with each design element and build the site.
+Simply, concept creation guide designs.